VALL-T: Decoder-Only Generative Transducer for Robust and Decoding-Controllable Text-to-Speech: Introduction

 \section{Introduction}

 Text-to-speech (TTS) synthesis is a monotonic sequence-to-sequence task, maintaining a strict order between the input phoneme sequence and the output speech sequence.
 Moreover, the output speech sequence is at frame-level and one phoneme may correspond to multiple frames of speech, so the output sequence is significantly longer than its corresponding input phoneme sequence.
-Mainstream neural text-to-speech models, such as FastSpeech 2 \cite{fastspeech2}, GradTTS \cite{gradtts} and VoiceFlow \cite{voiceflow}, integrate a duration prediction module.
+Typical non-autoregressive neural text-to-speech models, such as FastSpeech 2 \cite{fastspeech2}, GradTTS \cite{gradtts}, UniCATS \cite{unicats} and NaturalSpeech 2 \cite{naturalspeech2}, integrate an explicit duration prediction module.
 Prior to training, the target duration is conventionally derived using the Viterbi forced alignment algorithm.
-During training, this module is optimized by minimizing the mean square error (MSE) between predicted and target durations.
-In the inference phase, the duration predictor module predicts the duration for each input phoneme, establishing the alignment between the input and output sequences accordingly.
-The encoded input phoneme sequence is then expanded to the frame level based on the predicted duration and is subsequently passed to the speech decoder.
-This mechanism enforces monotonic alignment constraints on the sequence-to-sequence process, ensuring robustness in the synthesis of speech.

-Over the past two years, utilizing discrete speech tokens for speech generation is proposed in GSLM \cite{testlessnlp} and VQTTS \cite{vqtts}, paving the way for integrating cutting-edge language modeling techniques into TTS systems.
-Inspired by exceptional strides in natural language processing driven by decoder-only large Transformer models like GPT 3 \cite{gpt3} and the LLAMA 2 \cite{llama2}, Tortoise-TTS \cite{tortoise}, SPEAR-TTS \cite{speartts}, VALL-E \cite{valle} and LauraGPT \cite{lauragpt} adopted the decoder-only architecture for TTS, achieving remarkable naturalness.
-SPEAR-TTS and VALL-E also have the ability to perform zero-shot speaker adaptation through auto-regressive (AR) continuation from a given speech prompt.
-Furthermore, these decoder-only TTS models, unlike traditional neural TTS model, circumvent explicit duration modeling and the requirement for phoneme durations obtained prior to training.
+Over the past two years, utilizing discrete speech tokens for speech generation is proposed in GSLM \cite{textlessnlp} and VQTTS \cite{vqtts}, paving the way for integrating cutting-edge language modeling techniques into TTS systems.
+Inspired by exceptional strides in natural language processing driven by decoder-only large Transformer models like GPT 3 \cite{gpt3} and the LLAMA 2 \cite{llama2}, Tortoise-TTS \cite{tortoise}, SPEAR-TTS \cite{speartts} and VALL-E \cite{valle} adopted the decoder-only architecture for TTS, achieving remarkable naturalness.
+SPEAR-TTS and VALL-E also have the ability to perform zero-shot speaker adaptation through in-context learning and auto-regressive (AR) continuation from a given speech prompt.
+Furthermore, these decoder-only TTS models, unlike the previous non-autoregressive neural TTS models, circumvent explicit duration modeling and the requirement for phoneme durations obtained before hand.
 This characteristic offers convenience and simplifies training process, especially when training on large scale datasets.
 However, the implicit duration modeling within these systems lacks the monotonic alignment constraints, often leading to hallucination issues like mispronunciation, word skipping and repeating.